-Buying your wine in supermarkets, even if it is not very glamorous, is convenient for most consumers.
-But it's complicated.
-A few simple tips and recommendations to better choose a wine in supermarkets.
+Buying wine in a supermarket, even if it's not very glamorous, is convenient for most consumers.
+But it is complicated.
+Here are some simple tips and recommendations to help you choose a wine in a supermarket.

-Admit it, you've already found yourself at least once in your life in front of the wine section of a supermarket and that's when the cold sweats started.
-Faced with the wine labels, each one more obscure than the other, you felt lost, humiliated, hurt!
+Admit it, you have already found yourself at least once in your life in front of the wine section of a supermarket and that's when the cold sweats started.
+Faced with wine labels, each one more obscure than the next, you felt lost, humiliated, hurt!
 After a few minutes, tired, you ended up choosing a bottle totally at random.
-It's normal...
+This is normal...
 But you are not condemned to eternal suffering!
-These few commandments can help you in this crossing of the desert.
+These few commandments can help you in this desert crossing.

-Daring traveller in search of a "good" bottle of wine at the local supermarket, follow these tips to find your grail (finally, a nice wine to drink).
+Daring traveler in search of a "good" bottle of wine at the local supermarket, follow these few tips to find your grail (well, a nice wine to drink).

-Too cheap, frankly, given the number of intermediaries, nobody gains, neither you in quality, nor the producer...
-If you want to spend a lot for a bottle, get advice, more expensive doesn't always mean better.
+Too cheap, frankly, given the number of intermediaries, nobody wins, neither you in quality, nor the producer...
+If you want to spend a lot for a bottle, get advice, more expensive does not always mean better.

 The vintage is the year of the grape harvest.
-It is mostly written roughly on the bottle.
-The more recent it is, and the younger the wine is, the more fruity, fresh, greedy...
+It is usually written in large letters on the bottle.
+The more recent it is, the younger the wine is, fruity, fresh, greedy...
 Obviously, some wines are made to improve with age, but in good conditions, in your cellar.
-So to avoid having a wine tired by bad conditions of conservation, take a vintage of less than 2 years for a white and less than 3 years for a red.
+So to avoid having a wine tired by bad storage conditions, take a vintage of less than 2 years for a white and less than 3 years for a red.

-If you like the taste of the wine in barrels, take a bottle with the length of stay specified on it, tell you that the longer it is, the more it marks the wine.
-If you don't like it, you can rest the bottle.
+If you like the taste ofwine in barrels, If you like the taste of the wine, pick up a bottle with the length of stay written on it, the longer the stay, the more it marks the wine.
+If you don't like it, you can put the bottle back.
 If you don't know, take a ramekin, you'll get an idea.

-If you hesitate between two bottles from the same region, take the gold medal of the general agricultural competition (blind, 5 or 6 wine lovers found it good, compared to 20 others).
-There are other valid competitions (Vinalies, Independent Winegrowers...), but the CGA makes a lot of effort to improve its selection rules, and this is the most widespread.
+If you are hesitating between two bottles from the same region, take the Gold medal of the Concours Général Agricole (in a blind test, 5 or 6 wine lovers found it good, compared to 20 aine others).
+There are other valid competitions (Vinalies, Vignerons indépendants...), but the CGA makes a lot of efforts to improve its selection rules, and it is the most widespread.

-If you like originality, take the Demeter label, it indicates that the wine has been produced according to the principles of biodynamics, it won't harm the environment.
-In addition, the maximum doses of sulphur (sulphites) are lower, it can't hurt you either.
-The simple organic label covers far too many practices to be of any use in your choice.
+If you like originality, take the Demeter label, it indicates that the wine has been produced according to the principles of the Demeter method.biodynamicsIt will not harm the environment.
+In addition, the maximum doses of sulfur (sulfites) are lower, so it can't hurt you either.
+The simple organic label encompasses far too many practices to be of any use in your choice.

-On the collar of the neck, look for the pictogram of a small man with a barrel on his shoulder.
-If so, it's a winemaker.ne (inclusive writing inside), who does everything or almost everything himself (most often a family business).
-The wine will not necessarily be better, but will at least have a more personal touch.
-And if, on top of that, it has a medal from the independent winegrowers, well, you don't hesitate.
+On the neck of the bottle, look for the pictogram of a little man with a barrel on his shoulder.
+If yes, it is a winemaker (inclusive writing inside), who makes everything or almost everything himself (family exploitation most often).
+The wine will not necessarily be better, but it will have at least a more personal touch.
+And if, in addition, it has a medal of the independent wine growers, well, you do not hesitate.

-This is not the most important information, but an indication of style.
-If the wine has less than 12% alcohol, it will generally be lighter, more lively, with fresh and acidulous aromas.
-If the wine exceeds 14% it will have more structure, richness, opulence on the palate and aromas that are often more ripe.
+This is not the most important information, but a clue to the style.
+If the wine has less than 12% alcohol, it will generally be lighter, livelier, with fresh and acidic aromas.
+If the wine is over 14% it will have more structure, richness, opulence in the mouth and often more mature aromas.

-Always try to take a picture of the label, especially the ugly part with the legal notices.
-This will help you remember the bottle and make it easier to choose for your next purchase.
-You then do a little research on the Net (on Les Grappes for example ???? ) and you call the producer to buy a case of 12.
-If you don't find it, you go to the local wine shop (a little courage), and you tell him that you liked this wine and you suggest that he look at the photo on the label.
-You then ask him to recommend a bottle of the same kind from behind his bundles.
-It will not be more expensive than at the supermarket.
+Always try to take a picture of the label, especially the ugly part with the legal information.
+This will allow you to remember the bottle and to choose more easily for your next purchases.
+Then you do a little research on the Net (on Les Grappes for example ???? ) and you call the producer to buy directly a case of 12.
+If you don't find it, you go to the local wine shop (a little courage), and you tell him that you liked this wine by offering to look at the picture on the label.
+You then ask him to recommend a bottle of the same kind from behind his back.
+It won't be more expensive than in the supermarket.